-- Faraday Rotation – an effect which results in the polarity of signals being rotated by differing amounts as they pass through the ionosphere on their way to the moon and back
+- Faraday Rotation – an effect that results in the polarity of signals being rotated by differing amounts as they pass through the ionosphere on their way to the moon and back

-- Libration Fading – fading caused by the adding of the multiple wave-fronts that are reflected by the uneven surface of the moon
+- Libration Fading – fading caused by the addition of the multiple wavefronts that are reflected by the uneven surface of the moon

-- Path loss variations as the earth to moon distance varies – the moon’s orbit around the earth is somewhat elliptical in shape resulting in a distance variation of approximately 50,000 km during the moon’s monthly orbital cycle.
+- Path loss variations as the earth-to-moon distance vary – the moon’s orbit around the earth is somewhat elliptical in shape resulting in a distance variation of approximately 50,000 km during the moon’s monthly orbital cycle.
 This equates to about a 2 dB variation in total path loss.
 An average figure for the path loss for 2m EME might be in the range of 252 dB.

 - Transit Delays – at the speed of light, it takes between 2.4 and 2.7 seconds for our signals to travel from earth to the moon and back.